Maddious/RiTA-DiscordBot/README.md

 4. Click Save/Connect and you are done.
 Edit away.

 ## <a name="troubleshooting"></a>Troubleshooting
-* You can set up debugging webhooks using the following steps
+* You can set up debugging Webhooks using the following steps
-    1. Create a new channel on your server to recieve the webhooks, let's say `#webhooks`.
+    1. Create a new channel on your server to receive the Webhooks, let's say `#Webhooks`.
     2. Go to Server Settings -> Webhooks -> Create Webhook.
-Select the `#webhooks` channel, then copy the webhook's URL.
+Select the `#Webhooks` channel, then copy the Webhook's URL.
 It will look something like `https://discordapp.com/api/webhooks/012345678901234567/VCj9yOOtJF9VCm-BU2F9xrbnoWD5gBZZ-UU1mZHcxi5VLgr3bPb9NanRJM8YD9cpBisL`
     3. In the **Settings** tab of your Heroku app add the following Config Variables (values extracted from your URL):
         * **DISCORD_DEBUG_WEBHOOK_ID** : 012345678901234567
         * **DISCORD_DEBUG_WEBHOOK_TOKEN** : VCj9yOOtJF9VCm-BU2F9xrbnoWD5gBZZ-UU1mZHcxi5VLgr3bPb9NanRJM8YD9cpBisL
-    4. Restart your app's `worker node src/bot.js` dyno, and you will begin to recieve debugging messages in your `#webhooks` channel.
+    4. Restart your app's `worker node src/bot.js` dyno, and you will begin to receive debugging messages in your `#Webhooks` channel.
 * If your bot in unresponsive, the first thing to check is Heroku.
 Log in and manually restart the `worker node src/bot.js` dyno.
 * For further troubleshooting, it's helpful to install the Heroku command line interface.
 Once installed you can login from a terminal with `heroku login` and check your apps logs with `heroku logs --tail -a <your-app-name>`
 * If you are unable to solve a problem yourself, report it with as much detail as possible in this repo's issue tracker.